jczstudios/discord-chrome-presence/README.md

 npm install
 npm start
 ```
 Then, install the Chrome extension from the extension directly.
-(Visit chrome://extensions, enable "Developer Mode", "Load Unpacked", choose the "Extension" directory inside this repository.
+(Visit chrome://extensions, enable "Developer Mode", "Load Unpacked", choose the "Extension" directory inside this repository you cloned.

 ## Usage
 Install the Google Chrome extension, included in the extension directory.
 Then, start the server using